 The tips above are primarily about mental strategies to keep you safe.
-Most attacks can be avoided along with the physical damage that WILL result no matter who wins if two people engage in violent combatives.
+Most attacks can be avoided along with the physical damage that WILL result no matter who wins.
 Remember, you don't need to be a martial artist or combatives expert to use situational awareness.
 Get on it.
 There is no time like the present.

 It's more than just "good luck."
-Pay attention.
+PAY ATTENTION!
 Be aware-not paranoid.
 Move as well as possible-even when just walking.
-Creating "good luck" with personal safety is often just being aware of your situation, so good luck! ☺
+Safe travels! ☺

 Graphic Credit: "Dirty Fighting: An Introduction to the Principles of Combat Without Weapons" by Lt.
-David W. Morrah Jr. (1941) Undated 3.31.21
+David W. Morrah Jr. (1941) Updated 12.9.24